 After what probably feels like a lot of scary information let me reassure you... the chances of capsular contracture occurring is between 1.5-10%, depending on the details of your breast augmentation.

 Because implants are getting better and better, thankfully it is a much less common occurrence than it used to be.

-Find out what your surgeon does before, during and after surgery to reduce the chances of capsular contracture.
-But know, that no matter what is done during surgery, this is a biological process and no one can ever predict the outcome or necessarily prevent capsular contracture.
+Find out what your plastic surgeon does before, during and after surgery to reduce the chances of capsular contracture.
+But know, that no matter what is done during breast surgery, this is a biological process and no one can ever predict the outcome or necessarily prevent capsular contracture.